How to Enjoy the Holidays While Maintaining Your Child's Sleep Schedule

 They most likely will not want to sleep due to the excitement of being on a real live plane.
 That’s OK!
 It is best to just roll with the punches as opposed to forcing them to nap.
 Just make sure that you have plenty of distractions to keep them occupied.
 Think snacks, playdough, crayons, books and the ringer, an iPad fully stocked with your child’s favorite shows.

-Now that you survived your holiday travel, next up is “Nap Enemy #1”: your friends and family.
-(I mean that in the best possible way, I promise!)
-They are so excited to hold, play, take selfies with your baby, that they will beg you to “be a cool mom” and keep your kiddo awake (who can blame them).
-Don’t take the bait!.
 I know that no one wants to be pegged as an “overprotective mom”, but when it comes to protecting your baby’s sleep, I am giving you permission to let your inner “Mama Bear” take the wheel.
-If you don’t, then you are going to have to deal with an overtired kid that no one is going to want to be around, and that will be a bear to put down at bedtime.
-The overtiredness results in excess cortisol production, which may lead to additional night wakings and early morning wake-ups.
-And nobody needs that.
+If you don’t, then you are going to be dealing with an overtired kid that no one is going to want to be around, and that will be a bear to put down at bedtime.

-The best way to handle it is to inform everyone in advance of your baby’s sleep schedule and of the consequences if it is not honored: a crabby baby and mama.
 I always find a little humor goes a long way in situations like this.
 Try to make light of it by saying something like, “I know that I am being that mom but I want to give everyone the heads up that baby needs to nap at 1:00 PM.
-Anyone caught inferring with nap time will take home a side of cranky baby with their leftovers.”
+Anyone caught interfering with nap time will take home a side of cranky baby with their leftovers.”
 Also, make sure to hang a “Sleeping Baby — Enter and Suffer the Consequences” sign on the door to prevent Uncle Harry who was watching football during your announcement from barging in.

 Now if you have an older toddler, all bets are off.
 Chances are that amidst all the excitement, they are not going to want to nap.
 Save them and yourself the aggravation and skip the nap.
-Instead, plan on an early exit and bedtime to make up for the skipped nap and be sure to honor their naptime the next day.
+Instead, plan on an early exit and early bedtime to make up for the skipped nap and be sure to honor their naptime the next day.

-Room Sharing
+Managing Room Sharing When Traveling

 PS: Watch the Props

 When it comes to toddlers, turn the sleeping situation into something fun by bringing along their sleeping bags and pretend you’re on a camping trip, complete with campfire songs (but leave out the ghost stories!)
 Since they are more aware of their environment than babies, you may need to stay in the room while they fall asleep.
-Just resist the urge to lay down with them as that will be a hard habit to break once back at home.
+Just resist the urge to lie down with them as this will be a hard habit to break once back at home.

 On a serious note, I find the biggest reason that parents give in on these points is, quite simply, they’re embarrassed.
-There’s a house full of eyes and they’re all focused on the baby or child and, by association, the parents.
+There’s a house full of eyes and they’re all focused on the baby or child and — by association — the parents.

 The feeling that everyone is making judgments about how you’re parenting is nearly overwhelming in these family gatherings, but in those moments, remember what’s really important here: your family and their health and well-being.